AumS0910/Credit-Management-System/README.md

 **For Render deployment:**
 - Set `MONGODB_URI` in Render environment variables
 - The application will connect to MongoDB Atlas automatically
+- Default admin user is created automatically on first startup

 **Note**: MongoDB creates collections automatically.
 No manual schema setup required.